gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AADRM/vlatest/Add-AadrmSuperUser.md

 Rights Management grants full owner rights to super users for all use licenses that are issued by the subscriber organization.
 Super users can decrypt any rights-protected content file and remove rights-protection for it, even if an expiration date has been set and expired.
 Typically, this level of access is required for legal eDiscovery and by auditing teams.

+You must use PowerShell to configure super users; you cannot do this configuration by using a management portal.

 ## EXAMPLES

 ### Example 1: Add a user as a super user